WesamKhalil/5-React-apps/README.md

-# React-apps
-Apps I've created using React.
+5 apps I've created using React.
+My build environment was created with the create-react-app package.
+The apps I've built are a calculator, drum machine, pomodoro timer, markdown previewer and random quote machine.